ffnnenna1/credit-risk-classification/module 20/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.
+From this report, we can see that the model performs exceptionally well for Class 0 (healthy loans) with perfect precision, recall, and F1-score.
+This indicates that the model correctly predicts healthy loans without any false positives or false negatives.For Class 1 (high-risk loans), the precision is 0.87, recall is 0.89, and F1-score is 0.88.
+This suggests that the model performs well but may have some false positives and false negatives when predicting high-risk loans.Overall, with an accuracy of 0.99, the model is highly accurate in its predictions for both classes, especially for healthy loans.
+If you do not recommend any of the models, please justify your reasoning.
+I would recommemd these models.